-I did a bit of time travel yesterday, thanks to the oral surgeon who extracted four wisdom teeth from my college daughter’s mouth.
-The 20-minutes-on-20-minutes-off ice pack schedule kept us tethered to the couch and the TV.
-I hovered and pampered, thrilled to have the rare chance to dote on my nearly-grown teen.
+Thanks to the oral surgeon who extracted four wisdom teeth from my college student’s mouth and the 20-minutes-on-20-minutes-off ice pack schedule, we were tethered to our TV.
+I hovered and pampered, thrilled to have the chance to dote on my nearly-grown teen.

-Forrest Gump (1994)
+- Forrest Gump (1994)

 In terms of award winners, this title on my best teen movies list has the most accolades earning Best Picture, Director, Actor (Tom Hanks), Adapted Screenplay, Visual Effects, and Film Editing.

-Good Will Hunting (1997)
+2. Good Will Hunting (1997)

 The movie that put the careers of Ben Affleck and Matt Damon (Academy Award, Best Actor and Best Original Screenplay with Affleck) on the map also stars Robin Williams (Academy Award, Best Supporting Actor).
 Damon plays a brilliant but misguided dropout working as a janitor at MIT and Williams is the therapist who works hard to reach his troubled patient.